kylepw/dailywikiart/README.rst

 works of art from wikiart's API.
 Each tweet includes a thumbnail, description of the work, and a link to the original image.

-See it in the wild: `@dailywikiart`__
+See it in the wild running off heroku: `@dailywikiart`__

 __ https://twitter.com/dailywikiart

 Features
 --------
 - Randomized selection of high resolution art images.
-- Sqlite3 database ensures that an image is never tweeted more than once.
+- MongoDB database ensures that an image is never tweeted more than once.

 Requirements
 ------------